PanK0/Software-Engineering/README.md

 ## gRPCExample
 Example on the use of gRPC middleware.
 In this example is shown how to run a gRPC server in Java and how to create two clients in two different languages, one in Java and the other in python.

+## JMSStockMarket
+Example on how to use a publish/subscribe system using JMS.